 We don’t recommend any other Dollar General snacks like chips or candies as these are unhealthy.

-Dollar General has a surprising amount of healthy beverage options.
+Dollar General has a surprising amount of healthy drink options.
 Below are the prices:

 Water (32-pack): $3.95

-It makes sense to cook with refined coconut oil over olive oil as it has a higher smoke point.
-Olive oil is a great addition to salads and other dishes where it’s used unheated.
-We believe both coconut oil and extra virgin olive oil to be significantly healthier than the standard vegetable oil, which is associated in medical studies with inflammation and atherosclerosis.
+Both coconut oil and extra virgin olive oil are significantly healthier than the standard vegetable oil, which is associated in medical studies with inflammation and atherosclerosis.

 Adding spices to your food is one of the cheapest and most convenient ways to make your meals healthier.
-Spices have tons of micronutrients and typically last months.
+Spices have a variety of micronutrients and typically last months-to-years.
 Dollar General has plenty of condiments and spices that we find healthy: